4C13R-64LV4N153R/Back/README.md

 3. **Set up your environment variables**

-    Create a `.env` file in the root directory of the project and add your database URL:
+    Create a `.env` file in the root directory of the project and add your database URL and JWT secret:

     ```plaintext
     DATABASE_URL="postgresql://user:password@localhost:5432/mydatabase"
+    JWT_SECRET="your_jwt_secret"
     ```

 4. **Initialize Prisma**